Quentiiiin/github-calendar/README.md

 to render the fancy github mosaic on a webpage, ... just for it to be used as my [wallpaper engine](https://www.wallpaperengine.io)  background

 ## usage:
-https://github-calendar-liart.vercel.app/user/quentiiiin <--- **IMPORTANT**: dont forget to set your own username
+https://github-calendar-liart.vercel.app/user/quentiiiin <--- **IMPORTANT**: dont forget to set your own username (unless you wanna stalk me)

 ## result:
 ![image](https://github.com/user-attachments/assets/c12a7182-b5f5-4575-aead-85987106c9b8)